ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Why Compare-Exchange Items are Not Replicated to External Clusters }

-[To prevent consistency conflicts between clusters](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system) and model an efficient global system, each cluster should have sole ownership of documents created in it.
+[To prevent consistency conflicts between clusters](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system) and model an efficient multi-cluster system, each cluster should have sole ownership of documents created in it.

 In geo-distributed systems, to avoid latency problems, a new cluster is usually set up in each region.
 But to achieve strong consistency in a distributed system, each transaction must achieve a majority consensus amongst the